wing5wong/artisan-whs-static/source/_news/2019-12-05_young-dancers-ace-their-exams.md

 “I hope to do musical theatre in Sydney in a Uni situation, then continue it in Australia and go to New York and, hopefully, Broadway — end goal,” says Abby, who will be in Year 13 next year.
 Emma, going into Year 12, has plans too.

 “I hope to go to Ettingshausens [in Sydney] then just dance all over, do what I can,” she says.
-She’s taking her lead from Sarah Seville, Mark Lace and Joana Simmons, all of whom studied with Sharyn and have gone on to have successful dance careers.
+She’s taking her lead from former WHS students **Sarah Seville and Mark Lace**; and Joana Simmons, all of whom studied with Sharyn and have gone on to have successful dance careers.

 Lauren starts Year 11 next year.